'Everything is fine', Pistorius told guard after shooting girlfriend

 The testimony contrasts with a Pistorius bail hearing affidavit in which he said he did not check whether Steenkamp was still in the bed before going into the bathroom to confront the supposed intruder on the night he shot her.

-Pistorius had his lower legs amputated as a baby but went on to achieve international fame as the "fastest man on no legs", running on carbon-fiber prosthetic limbs.
+Pistorius had his lower legs amputated as a baby but went on to achieve international fame as the "fastest man on no legs", running on carbon-fibre prosthetic limbs.

-Dubbed the "Blade Runner" for his stunning Paralympic performances, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 meters semi-final competing against able-bodied athletes.
+Dubbed the "Blade Runner" for his stunning Paralympic performances, he ascended to the pantheon of track greats at the 2012 London Olympics when he reached the 400 metres semi-final competing against able-bodied athletes.

-With good looks and an easy smile, he was a sponsors' dream, but since Steenkamp's killing the accounts of his behavior have revealed a dark side to his carefully groomed media persona.
+With good looks and an easy smile, he was a sponsors' dream, but since Steenkamp's killing the accounts of his behaviour have revealed a dark side to his carefully groomed media persona.

 The trial resumes at 0730 GMT on Monday.